-Give Polythene, Take Gold Coin: J&K Village Head On Clean-Up Mission
+Give Polythene, Take Gold Coin: Jammu & Kashmir Village Head On Clean-Up Mission

-Anantnag: One man's trash is another man's treasure -- not just a fanciful idea but a maxim to save the environment for village headman Farooq Ahmad Ganaie who gives out gold coins in exchange for polythene to prevent household plastic waste being dumped into fields and water bodies.
+Anantnag: One man's trash is another man's treasure—not just a fanciful idea but a maxim to save the environment for village headman Farooq Ahmad Ganaie, who gives out gold coins in exchange for polythene to prevent household plastic waste from being dumped into fields and water bodies.

 "If we do not pay attention to cleanliness, you won't find any clean source of water of fertile land within the next 10 years," Ganaie, sarpanch of Sadiwara-A village in Hiller area here, told PTI.